 ACCESS TO WORLDWIDE CONTENT:Malaysian residents and visitors looking for reliable access to international content will appreciate ExpressVPN’s fast connection speeds, wide global server network and excellent content-unblocking abilities.
 A 30-day money-back guarantee is available.

 Read my full review of ExpressVPN.

 If you’re an online user rather new to the scene, or a user with little to no VPN experience, have I got the VPN provider for you – CyberGhost!

 CyberGhost has an above-average global server network consisting of over 7,900 servers stationed in Malaysia (14 servers) and 90 other countries.
 Many of the provider’s servers are optimized for video streaming and sharing files.

 All CyberGhost-provided connections are shielded using bank-grade encryption, DNS and IPv6 leak prevention, and a kill switch.
 Plus, ad and tracker blocking are available, as well as the ability to force websites to serve up secure versions of their pages.

 The provider recently added a number of new features, including antivirus protection, a password manager, and an app that scans for outdated and/or vulnerable apps.
 The provider’s “ID Guard” feature alerts you if your email address was exposed in a data breach.

 No privacy worries either, thanks to a strict no-server-logs policy and an acceptance of Bitcoin as payment for services rendered.

-CyberGhost’s protected connections are some of the fastest around, delivering more than enough power for 4K and HD video, online gaming action and large file sharing.
+CyberGhost’s download speeds are very fast, delivering more than enough power for 4K and HD video, online gaming action and large file sharing.
 No data cap restrictions to be found here.